The Original 1968 & 1969 Pink Paisely Telecaster

 The CBS black logo on the 1969 headstock.
 "Fender" in large black letters with gold outline, "Telecaster" in bold block lettering with patent numbers below.

-The hardware on these guitars is a snapshot of CBS-era Fender's parts bin circa 1966–1968, and knowing the specific components is critical to authentication.
+The hardware on these guitars is a snapshot of CBS-era Fender's parts bin circa 1966 to 1968, and knowing the specific components is critical to authentication.

 Knobs

-Both years use chrome-plated brass knurled flat-top knobs — sometimes called "skirted" knobs.
-These replaced the earlier 1950s-style domed "top hat" knobs and are specific to the CBS era.
+Both years use chrome-plated brass knurled flat-top knobs, sometimes called "skirted" knobs.
+These replaced the 1950s-style domed "top hat" knobs and are specific to the CBS era.
 The knurling pattern and the flat top are the identifying features.

 The CBS-era chrome knurled flat-top knob.
-Compare to earlier 1950s dome-top knobs — the flat top and knurling are the instant identifier.
+Compare it to an earlier 1950s dome-top knob and the flat top with knurling is the instant identifier.

 Bridge and Saddles

 The bridge is the classic Telecaster "ashtray" plate with three threaded steel saddles.
-The threaded barrel saddles allow for adjustable string spacing but are prone to oxidation and surface rust after decades of exposure — light oxidation on the saddles is a positive authentication indicator.
+The threaded barrel saddles allow adjustable string spacing but are prone to oxidation and surface rust after decades of exposure.
+Light oxidation on the saddles is actually a positive authentication indicator.
 Perfectly polished saddles on a claimed original deserve a second look.

 The Plexiglass Pickguard

 One of the most distinctive components is the thick clear Plexiglass (Lucite) pickguard.
-The underside was back-sprayed with pink paint around the pickup cavity and control areas to maintain the pink color scheme visible through the transparent guard.
-On original vintage examples, this back-sprayed paint frequently bubbles or flakes off the plastic over time — a signature that is difficult to convincingly fake.
+The underside was back-sprayed with pink paint around the pickup cavity and control areas to keep the pink color scheme visible through the transparent material.
+On original vintage examples, this back-sprayed paint typically bubbles or flakes off the plastic over time.
+It's a signature that's difficult to fake convincingly.

 Potentiometers: The 1966 Date Code Situation

-The pots are 1 Megohm (1MΩ) — a CBS-era specification giving the guitar its characteristically extremely bright and glassy tone.
-Earlier 1950s Telecasters used 250kΩ pots, which rolled off more treble.
+The pots are 1 Megohm (1MΩ), a CBS-era spec that gives the guitar its bright, glassy top end.
+Earlier 1950s Telecasters used 250kΩ pots, which rolled off more treble before it reached the output jack.

 Wiring

-By late 1968, PVC plastic-coated wire had become the factory standard, replacing older cloth-covered wire.
-Earlier 1968 examples may show a mix of both; later 1968 and all 1969 examples should show predominantly PVC coating.
+By late 1968, PVC plastic-coated wire had become the factory standard, replacing the older cloth-covered wire.
+Early 1968 examples may show a mix of both.
+Later 1968 and all 1969 examples should show predominantly PVC coating.

 Tuners

-Both years use chrome "F"-stamped tuning machines — Kluson-style single-line tuners with the Fender "F" logo stamped into the metal button.
-These are specific to the CBS era and were used across many Fender models of this period.
+Both years use chrome "F"-stamped tuning machines.
+These are Kluson-style single-line tuners with the Fender "F" logo stamped into the metal button.
+They're specific to the CBS era and were used across many Fender models in this period.

-This is the authentication test that separates informed buyers from those who get burned.
-It exploits a simple principle: the finish under the neck plate was sealed off from light, air, and physical wear from the moment the guitar left the factory.
+This is the test that separates informed buyers from people who get burned.
+It works on a simple principle.
+The finish under the neck plate was sealed off from light, air, and physical wear from the moment the guitar left the factory floor.

-- The pink burst under the plate will be more vibrant and saturated than the rest of the body, which has been exposed to decades of UV.
+- The pink burst under the plate will be more vibrant and saturated than the rest of the body, which has been UV-exposed for decades.

-- The polyester clear coat under the plate will be smooth and un-shattered, because it was never exposed to the thermal cycling and mechanical stress that causes polyester to fail.
+- The polyester clear coat under the plate will be smooth and un-shattered.
+It was never exposed to the thermal cycling and mechanical stress that causes polyester to fail.

-- The transition line should be sharp, clean, and precise — matching the exact shape of the four-bolt "F" stamped neck plate like a puzzle piece.
+- The transition line should be sharp and precise, matching the exact shape of the four-bolt "F" stamped neck plate.

 The "puzzle piece" shadow on the 1969 with the neck plate removed.
-The protected finish is visibly more vibrant and un-shattered than the surrounding body — exactly what a genuine original should show.
+The protected finish is visibly more vibrant and un-shattered than the surrounding body, which is exactly what a genuine original should show.

 Red Flag: If the finish under the neck plate shows the same cracking, shattering, or UV-fade pattern as the rest of the body, the finish was almost certainly applied after the guitar left the factory.
-The clear coat would have had to be in place before the neck plate was installed at the factory for the protection shadow to exist.
+For the protection shadow to exist, the clear coat had to be in place before the neck plate was bolted on at the factory.

 6. Buyer's Authentication Checklist